 Background

-The City of Los Angeles revenue diversion case is the largest enforcement action by questioned amount in FAA history ($58.5 million identified; FAA enforcement records).
+The City of Los Angeles revenue diversion case involved $58.5 million identified in FAA enforcement records (FAA Order 2-35-10, 2006).
 For decades, the City of Los Angeles transferred airport revenue per FAA records from Los Angeles International Airport (LAX), Van Nuys Airport (VNY), Ontario International Airport (ONT, prior to its transfer to the Ontario International Airport Authority), and Palmdale Regional Airport as a source of general fund revenue.
 The city transferred millions of dollars in airport revenue to its general fund annually, using the funds for purposes entirely unrelated to the airports.

 Forms of Diversion